The Resonant Drag Instability (RDI): Acoustic Modes: Relation to Previous Work

 There recently has been more work exploring dust-gas de-coupling in molecular cloud turbulence and shocks (integrating the explicit dust dynamics; see \citealt{hopkins.2016:dust.gas.molecular.cloud.dynamics.sims,lee:dynamics.charged.dust.gmcs,monceau:shock.cloud.dust.disperson}) which has shown this can have important effects on cooling, dust growth, and star formation.
-However, these studies did not identify instabilities, or include the necessary physics to capture the RDI.
+However, these studies did not identify instabilities, or include the necessary physics to capture the instabilities here, because they treated dust as a ``passive'' species (did not include its back-reaction on the momentum of gas).